IEEE Signal Processing Society

 The IEEE Signal Processing Society (IEEE SPS) is one of the nearly 40 technical societies of the Institute of Electrical and Electronics Engineers (IEEE) and the first one created.

 Its mission is to "advance and disseminate state-of-the-art scientific information and resources; educate the signal processing community; and provide a venue for people to interact and exchange ideas."

 History

-The Signal Processing society was formed in 1948 as the Professional Group on Audio of the Institute of Radio Engineers.
+The Signal Processing Society was formed in 1948 as the Professional Group on Audio of the Institute of Radio Engineers.

 Activities

 The Society organizes many conferences every year and operates local chapters around the world.
 It coordinates the operation of several councils, task forces, and technical committees.

 Publications

-The Signal Processing Society oversees the publication of nine periodicals, including a magazine, newsletter and scholarly journals:
+The Signal Processing Society oversees the publication of several periodicals, including a magazine (IEEE Signal Processing Magazine), a newsletter (Inside Signal Processing e-Newsletter), and multiple scholarly journals: